-Because when you see that, what you see in the news becomes even more sad, and twisted and obscured by miscommunication.
+Because when you see that, what you see in the news becomes even sadder, and twisted and obscured by miscommunication.

-Gaza is controlled completely differently to the West Bank and by an entirely separate and extremist Palestinian regime, which makes applying a ‘one mind set fits all’ notion to this entire situation all to easy.
+Gaza is controlled completely differently to the West Bank and by an entirely separate and extremist Palestinian regime, which makes applying a ‘one mindset fits all’ notion to this entire situation all too easy.

 It’s not easy at all.
 Otherwise, the world would find a solution.
 I’m sad for the average civilians – the non-nationalistic, non-religious hating people.
 On both sides.

 But when tensions flare up again, tourism takes a hit and that’s not surprising.
 With the images of chaos and destruction emerging in all forms from the world press, would you want to visit?
 And will a more recent turn of events put tourists off with the fear of: “When will it happen again?”

 With this in mind, I put the question of “Is it safe to visit Israel and the West Bank?” to two friends – one in Israel and one in the West Bank in Palestine.
 I wanted this to be an insight on travel not based on my personal viewpoint but from local people themselves.

 After all, I check in with them almost daily as my preferred news source.
 You might well be surprised by their answers.
 Would I still visit?
 Of course, except I would take into account areas that could be at more at risk in the far North of the country or very close to Gaza.
 Always stay open to developments.

 Life and Travel Safety in Israel

 Ben Julius, Founder of the online Israel travelling resource, Tourist Israel, lives in Tel Aviv and so I asked him to outline what life is like in Israel and what tourists should come to expect there right now.

 What’s life like in Tel Aviv and Jerusalem at this time?